 Aside from "think differently" and "make it happen", "simplicity is key" would be the next best tagline that captures the essence of Mäd.

 Simplicity often gets a bad rep. The problem is, people confuse making things "simple" with making things "simpler".
 Oversimplification can be dangerous and we're not for that at all.
 The quote from the great Einstein sums it up best:

 "Everything should be made as simple as possible, but no simpler.

-As an agency, we're familiar with all the jargons and technical terms that our team likes to throw out.
+As an agency, we're familiar with all the jargon and technical terms that our team likes to throw out.
 This may not be the case for a layperson or anyone without a tech background.
-Our open-minded, all-inclusive and non-discriminatory approach to working means we always keep in mind that our audience can be anyone from a diverse range of background.
+Our open-minded, all-inclusive, and non-discriminatory approach to working means we always keep in mind that our audience can be anyone from a diverse range of backgrounds.
 Therefore, any form of communication we put out must first pass the simplicity test.
 We won't stop until we've asked ourselves: "is there a clearer way to put this?", without oversimplifying it.